Iqbal-Biskut/SQL-Portfolio-Project-Covid-Data-Exploration/README.md

 ## Other Methods:

-- Upon completing this project, I posted a blog on my website describing my thought process and techniques used [here]()
+- Upon completing this project, I posted a [blog](https://miqbalhalid.wixsite.com/iqbalhalid/post/sql-portfolio-project-covid-19-data-exploration) on my website describing my thought process and techniques used